sami-bg/stable-SSL/README.rst

 .. _how:

 ``stable-SSL`` implements all the basic boilerplate code, including data loader, logging, checkpointing, optimization, etc. You only need to implement 3 methods to get started: your loss, your model, and your prediction (see `example <#own_trainer>`_ below).
-But if you want to customize more things, simply inherit the base ``Trainer`` and override any method!
+But if you want to customize more things, simply inherit the base ``BaseModel`` and override any method!
 This could include different metrics, different data samples, different training loops, etc.

 Installation